solidi/writing/82-the-pair-of-mighty-tonka-trucks.md

 #Toys, History, #Tonka, #Business, #Nostalgia

+---

+*This draft is part of an American Toy Anthology.
+For information on the upcoming publication, see this author's announcement, [Undercover Toy Stories](https://medium.com/@solidi/upcoming-book-technical-toy-stories-80d5bfbd76c0): Volume One.*

+---

 In the late 1960s, *Minneapolis Star* staff writer Susan Abbasi published [a rhythmic photo](https://www.newspapers.com/image/188320695/) of stamped metal covered in yellow paint with bold plastic wheels.
 In the frame are toy front loader trucks, known as payloaders.

 It was a new plaything designed by [Ronald Pauly](https://www.srperspective.com/post/dump-truck-ride-down-memory-lane#google_vignette), who worked for model maker supervisor [Ted Zbikowski](https://patents.google.com/?inventor=Theodore+H+Zbikowski&country=US&num=100&sort=old).
 Both men worked for [Tonka Corporation](https://en.wikipedia.org/wiki/Tonka).